-The architecture of the CFA835 allows great flexibility in the configuration of the GPIO pins.
-When pins are not used for a communication interface, they can be set as an input or output.
-When configured as a GPIO output, they can output constant high or low signals or a variable duty cycle 100 Hz PWM signal.
-When configured as a GPIO input, the CFA835 continuously polls the pins at 50 Hz.
 The previously polled level can be queried by the host using this command.
 The CFA835 also keeps track of rising or falling edges since the last host query (subject to the resolution of the 50 Hz sampling).
 This means that the host is not forced to poll quickly in order to detect short events.